-Upgrading to a fibre broadband greatly improves your online activity – not only is it faster but it’s also more reliable.
+Upgrading to fibre broadband greatly improves your online activity – not only is it faster but it’s also more reliable.
 It’s great for downloading and uploading large files, streaming videos, and browsing through social media.

 As everyone at home becomes more busy learning and working online due to COVID-19, it’s the perfect time to switch to a fibre broadband plan that ticks all the right boxes.

 Speed varies on your carrier.
 Compared to ADSL or VDSL, shifting to fibre broadband should make online browsing faster.
 It's an advanced network cable that offers better bandwidth and data performance than the metal conductor lines we used to have.
 This kind of optic cabling transfers information through light pulses, which pass down plastic or transparent glass pipes.
-These are a litter wider compared to an average hair strand, and are normally wrapped by a layer of cladding.
+These are a litter wider compared to an average hair strand and are normally wrapped by a layer of cladding.
 The glass strands in optical fibre are central to the system- making it independent of the location to a street cabinet or post for an improved wifi connection.

 In New Zealand, download speeds can go up to 900 Mbps while upload speeds go up to 500 of 20 Mbps.
 Even if multiple users go online at the same time, you won’t experience any delay or interruption while surfing.

-Connection can be unsteady sometimes due to the age of your device, the weather, and the time of day – so always check your internet speed to ensure that all is well with your connection.
+The connection can be unsteady sometimes due to the age of your device, the weather, and the time of day – so always check your internet speed to ensure that all is well with your connection.

-A wifi or wireless fidelity is a radio technology that allows your devices such as phones, laptops, PC, and tablets to communicate with each other without being plugged into a wired network.
+Wifi or wireless fidelity is a radio technology that allows your devices such as phones, laptops, PC, and tablets to communicate with each other without being plugged into a wired network.
 Although connecting to the wifi, powered by fibre broadband, allows a faster internet speed, it can slow down depending on the distance from your router and the number of gadgets that are connected simultaneously.

-It is advised that you put your router near the center of your home for a better reach of all devices.
+It is advised that you put your router near the centre of your home for a better reach of all devices.
 You will find a more stable wifi signal when you're closer to the router.